SaaS Content Writing: How to Boost Conversions & Engagement

 Here are some of the important things a good article brief covers:

-• Headings + Description: Overview of the HTML headings in the article.
-There should be a short description for each heading.
+- Headings + Description: This section provides an overview of the HTML headings in the article.
+Each heading should have a short description.

-• External Link Rules: List of sites the writer shouldn’t link to.
+- External Link Rules: List of sites the writer shouldn’t link to, e.g., competitors.

-• Resources: List of tools the writer can use alongside passwords and other info.
+- Resources: List of SEO tools the writer can use alongside passwords and other info.

 You can see it should be comprehensive.
 Here’s a link to the template.